plumti/out-of-sample-stock-price-prediction/README.md

 After going through the quick start guide, you'll have a better understanding of how Prophet works and how to use it for time series forecasting.

 ## Understanding the Code

-Once you have done the quick start, have a look at py_example, and sketch.png.
+Once you have done the quick start, have a look at [the code](path_to_your_code_file.py) and [sketch.png](path_to_your_image.png).
 In this example, we'll be using Yahoo Finance as our dataset for price prediction.
 You can easily install the `yfinance` library, which provides a convenient way to access Yahoo Finance data, using pip:

 ```bash
 # Install yfinance for Yahoo Finance data